egeulgen/driveR/README.md

 features, driveR uses coding impact metaprediction scores, non-coding impact scores, somatic copy number alteration scores, hotspot gene/double-hit gene condition, ‘phenolyzer’ gene scores and memberships to cancer-related KEGG pathways.
-It uses these features to calculate cancer-type-specific driverness scores for each gene using the related task of a multi-task learning model.
+It uses these features to estimate cancer-type-specific driverness probabilities for each gene using the related task of a multi-task learning model.

 ## Installation